secure-systems-lab/secure-systems-lab.github.io/projects.md

   * Lessons Learned:

+<a name="uptane"></a>
+- **Uptane**: Currently in development, the Uptane project is adapting many of the ideas and concepts in TUF to ensure secure updates of software on the electronic control units of vehicles.
+Uptane can counter a comprehensive array of security attacks, and  is resilient to partial compromises, while  addressing  automotive specific vulnerabilities and limitations.
+This latter initiative is a collaboration between the New York University Tandon School of Engineering (NYU), the University of Michigan's Transport Research Institute (UMTRI), and the Southwest Research Institute (SWRI).

+  * On-going integrations:  Popular automakers

+  * Lessons Learned:

   ##### Secure Software Development

-<a name="toto"></a>
+<a name="in-toto"></a>
 - **in-toto**: A program that holistically enforces the integrity of a software supply chain by gathering and signing information about the chain itself.
-Through the use of “link metadata,” Toto provides documentation that ensures clear accountability as to how software is written, packaged and distributed...and by who.
+Through the use of “link metadata,” in-toto provides documentation that ensures clear accountability as to how software is written, packaged and distributed...and by who.

   * Current deployments: